 Our Protection Services team is on duty and available 24 hours a day, seven days a week.
 You can identify them by the uniform and photo ID badges that they wear.
 To contact Protection Services or report a problem, please call call KGH extension 4142.

 Respect and abusive, aggressive or violent behaviour

-Kingston General Hospital is a place of respect, for patients, families, guests, volunteers and staff.
+Kingston Health Sciences Centre is a place of respect, for patients, families, guests, volunteers and staff.
 Abusive, aggressive or violent behaviour will not be tolerated.
 If any form of abusive, aggressive or violent behaviour is observed, action will be taken including the removal of person(s) from the hospital and if required, filing charges with the police.

 Deep Vein Thrombosis Prevention

 Deep vein thrombosis (DVT) occurs when a blood clot (thrombus) forms in one or more of the deep veins in your body.
 While in hospital you are at an increased risk of DVT as it is more likely to occur when you're unwell or inactive, or less active than usual.
 Fortunately, there are ways to significantly lower this risk which the hospital uses as part of your care.
 These measures are known as VTE prophylaxis or clot prevention.
 Learn more by talking with your health team about your risk of developing a clot or read more about it online here.